gast04/apktrace/README.md

 # TODO

+* there is a known Bug in the methodID size in the Rust implementation I wonder how this ever worked^^
 * move JdwpHandler in its own repository and use it as a git submodule, to allow easier usage also for other repositories, for example jdb++
 * implement the `--watchlist` argument (not possible see issue)